OldLace/comic-book/README.md

 # comic-book

 My app was to be a reference guide for fans of the comic book, Saga.
-Having started in 2012, it is a long running book with an ongoing plot and thus a reference guide woudld be quite helpful.
+Having started in 2012, it is a long running book with an ongoing plot and thus a reference guide would be quite helpful.

 User Story:
 Mike is a fan of Saga.
 With a new issue coming soon after a six month hiatus, Mike wishes to refresh his memory via images and